TEPELAB/tepe/README.md

-This repo posts the TEPE Lab Website.
+This repo hosts the TEPE Lab Website.